-- The terms ‘liabilities’ and ‘debt’ have similar definitions but there is a fundamental difference between the two.
-Liabilities is a broader term and debt constitutes as a part of liabilities.
+- The terms ‘liabilities’ and ‘debt’ have similar definitions, but there is a fundamental difference between the two.
+Liabilities are a broader term, and debt constitutes as a part of liabilities.

-Let’s now look at the head to head difference between Liability vs Debt
+Let’s now look at the head to head the difference between Liability vs. Debt.

 |Definition||Any money or service that the company owes to another individual or party.||Similar to liabilities, the term debt also refers to an amount of money that a company owes to another party.|